YuexinChen96/6442-project/Pokemon_Battle/Readme.md

 This project is to design an RPG(Role-playing game) by using Java and Javafx as main developing languages.
 The name of game is **Pokemon Battle**.

-As with traditional RPGs, players will play as different pokemon characters with unused skills and explore, battle and upgrade in the game map.
+As with traditional RPGs, players will play as different pokemon characters with different skills to explore the maze, as well as battling with enemies in different levels.
+We designed strict battle system and upgrading system to help players get better experience.

 ### Story